Friday, January 20, 2012

 This camera has 4 shutter speeds: 1/25, B, T, and 1/50; and 5 f-stops: Moving objects f/7.7, near view & portrait f/11, average view f/16, distant view f/22, and Marine, Clouds and Snow f/32.

 Charles Linberg carried this camera with him on his flights, as did George Mallory and Andrew Irving on what may be the first summiting of Mt.
 Everest -- 29 years before Hillary and Tenzing's documented climb.
 Many of their personal effects were recovered but Irving's body and the expedition's KVP camera was not.
-If it is recovered - there are efforts underway to fund a controversial climb to recover Irving's body - and it's hoped, his camera.
+If it is recovered - there are efforts underway to fund a controversial climb to recover Irving's body - his camera may be the evidence needed to prove if Mallory and Irving were first to summit.

 Compact and portable, advertised as the "soldier's camera" during WWI, it's utility has outlasted our point-and-shoot nikon by nearly 100 years.